Understanding Federal Gift and Estate Tax

 It's vital you understand tax liability in order to achieve your estate planning goals.
 Arriving at a good estimate on your estate taxes can help you save your property for your heirs or beneficiaries, start your thinking on how to accommodate payment of the estate tax bill and related expenses and find ways to reduce the tax liability.
 Although estimating estate taxes can be complex, don't be overwhelmed.
 The peace of mind that comes with implementing a successful master estate plan should be worth your time and trouble.

 Finding tax-efficient strategies to preserve your estate can be a challenge.
-RBFCU Investments Group can help you understand your options and find the most efficient strategy for your situation.
+RBFCU Investments Group can help you understand your options and find an efficient strategy for your situation.
 It’s also a good idea to consult with a professional tax advisor.
-To schedule a no-cost, no-obligation consultation with an RBFCU Investment Professional, please call 1-888-294-0202 or email firstname.lastname@example.org today.
+To schedule a no-cost, no-obligation initial consultation with an RBFCU Financial Advisor, please call 1-888-294-0202 today.